Begin the New Year on a Better Workflow.

 5. Scheduling management: A tool that allows managers to create and manage employee schedules, including shifts, leaves, and overtime, to optimize workforce productivity.

-6. Attendance report generation: A feature that automatically generates reports on employee attendance, including absences, tardiness, and leaves, to facilitate performance evaluation and policy enforcement.
+6. Attendance report generation: A feature that automatically generates reports on employee attendance management system, including absences, tardiness, and leaves, to facilitate performance evaluation and policy enforcement.

 7. Multi-approval: A workflow-based system that enables multiple levels of approval for HR-related requests, such as leaves, reimbursements, and promotions, to ensure transparency and accountability.